HSA vs Group Insurance: Which Is Better for Small Business in Canada?

 The difference is how they do it.

 Group health insurance charges you a monthly premium and decides what is covered through a policy with limits, exclusions, and co-pays.
+Its real advantage is pooled risk for larger insured events.

 For most small businesses in Canada with normal medical expenses, an HSA is the simpler, cheaper, and more flexible option.